 If your project is something that is being mailed out to a list of people, I can mail them for you, with any level of fanciness from computer-printed labels to calligraphy to collage-style decoration or even handmade envelopes!
 Just let me know and we'll figure out the details.
 I can also letterpress print your return address or logo on the front or back of envelopes.

 Since I am the only one running this business and my tools and resources are limited, timing really depends on the size of your project.
 I appreciate as much notice as possible, especially on big or multi-faceted orders.
-I anticipate that the average project will take around 3 weeks to complete.
+The average project takes about two months to complete from start to finish.
 Rush orders are possible, but involve additional costs.